 We leave some lunches and dinners to keep the tour prices competitive as well as to offer guests, especially couples, flexibility.
 If you need advice or recommendations, please feel free to ask your local guide who will recommend restaurants according to your preference and budget.
 Don’t feel embarrassed if your budget is small.
 In China and Southeast Asia, a couple with $30 to spend can have a decent meal in a mid-level restaurant.
 In Japan, this amount won’t go that far.

 Some guests may have a list of restaurants to look into based on what they read on the Internet or in guidebooks.
 As a rule of thumb, you should stay away from fancy restaurants recommended in popular online travel forums because restaurants overrun with tourists rarely get you good value for your money.

 People in China have expensive taste for tea and high-end Chinese restaurants certainly know how to take advantage of that.
-You shouldn’t assume the tea is free as is often the case back home.
+You shouldn’t assume the tea is free as often is the case back home.
 If you are not careful, one pot of tea could gobble up your entire budget for the meal!

 Laurus Travel does not allow its tour leaders to eat street food while on duty.
 Customers who choose to eat street food should use extreme caution.